Hindolch/CodeMonkey-A.I.-code-optimizing-extension/README.md

 ## Features

 - **Code Optimization**: Optimize the code within the current file, making it cleaner and more efficient.
-- **Selective Optimization**: Select a specific block of code to optimize by hovering over it.
+- **Selective Optimization**: Select a specific block of code to optimize then hover over it, finally click `Optimize selected code`.
 - **Full File Optimization**: Run the `CodeMonkey` command (`Ctrl+Shift+P`) to optimize the entire file.

 ### Example: